 It’s worth remembering here that when your faith is strong, no adversity in life can shake you.
 Otherwise, every little incident becomes a huge episode.
 Each minor hurdle, every small challenge looks like a mountain to climb, which it isn’t.
 You have made it into a mountain, but it is nothing.
 Keep doing what you have to do, and you will make your own way.

 Are you interested in a deeper understanding of the Gayatri Mantra?
-Here are some question-answer recordings from the Gayatri Mantra Sadhana Camp that gives you deeper insights into Gayatri Mantra.
+Here are some question-answer recordings from the Gayatri Mantra Sadhana Camp that gives you a deeper insight into the Gayatri Mantra.

-Is it possible to do Gayatri Mantra Sadhana without initiation or absence of Guru in life?
+Is it possible to do Gayatri Mantra Sadhana without initiation or with the absence of a guru in life?

 0:09 Does one need a guru on the spiritual path